purr/soundcloud-aiogram/README.md

 - ✂️ Automated silence detection and removal from tracks
 - 📝 Intelligent artist extraction from track titles
 - 🧹 "Skip to X" timestamp removal from titles
+- 🛡️ Enhanced permission detection with improved user feedback
+- 📜 Message preservation during errors - only buttons are updated

 ## Setup